Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: : Policy-Aware Value-field Equalization

 Minimizing this objective enforces local invariance of the vector field $\nabla_a \Q$ with respect to state perturbations, effectively compressing the spectral norm $M$ and widening the region of attraction for the optimal action.

-\paragraph{Formal Justification.} We further provide a mathematical justification for why minimizing \Cref{eq:lmpr_fd} bounds the spectral norm $M$.
+\paragraph{Formal Justification.} We further provide a mathematical justification for why minimizing \Cref{eq:lmpr_fd} encourages a smaller $M$.
 By substituting the linear approximation into the objective and taking the expectation over the isotropic Gaussian noise $\epsilon$, we obtain:

-Since the spectral norm is upper-bounded by the Frobenius norm ($\|A\|_2 \le \|A\|_F$), minimizing $\mathcal{L}_{\mathrm{MPR}}$ suppresses the upper bound of $M$, thereby enforcing the desired Lipschitz continuity.
+Since the spectral norm is upper-bounded by the Frobenius norm ($\|A\|_2 \le \|A\|_F$), minimizing $\mathcal{L}_{\mathrm{MPR}}$ encourages a smaller upper bound on $M$.
+Note that this is a finite-difference proxy that incentivizes the desired geometric property rather than guaranteeing it.